jrehor/kcc/README.md

 7
 ```

-Once you get over the death of precedence, you will also seek to avoid parens unless you absolutely have to use them.
+Once you get over the death of precedence, you will start to seek to avoid parens as well unless you absolutely have to use them.
 The last example above shows the basic strategy of ditching them: it is usually possible to rearrange the order of evaluation to make it linear.
 Although overriding precedence is often inevitable and can be beneficial, it has an adverse effect on readability as it breaks the natural flow of code comprehension which otherwise goes from right to left uninterrupted.

-Although the lack of precedence is deliberately illustrated using only basic arithmetic operators, the principle holds true for the entirety of the language, without exceptions.
+Although the lack of precedence is deliberately illustrated using only most basic arithmetic, the principle holds true for the entirety of the language, without exceptions.

 ### no stinking loops